We have several programs in place to maintain and improve the safety of Sherwood Forest. To learn more about any of these, use the sections below.

 When compared to private security services in other neighborhoods, the Sherwood Forest Patrol is unique for several reasons.

 The neighborhood, through the elected fifteen-member Board of Directors of the Sherwood Forest Association, contracts for the services of a professional security provider.
-At the end of each day’s shift, the patrol driver on duty provides a written report to a manager who is one of our own residents.
 Our driver patrols exclusively in the Sherwood Forest neighborhood.

 This unique arrangement gives the greatest possible control to our resident members, while leaving the day-to-day operations to a highly efficient professional security service.
 We have found that this system works: crime is low in Sherwood Forest.